 The final verdict

 All in all, the Aldi slow juicer is a great value for money and if you want a better-quality juice but don’t want to spend over £100, then this juicer is definitely for you.
 It’s not perfect but still, it makes a great juicer which I am happy to recommend.
+Alternatively, you could look at other budget-friendly juicers, just check the Juicerkings site for recommendations.

-If you would like to buy this Ambiano juicer, Aldi brings it to their stores all the time so look for it in your local store to see whether it’s available.
+If you would like to buy Ambiano juicer, Aldi brings it to their stores all the time so look for it in your local store to see whether it’s available.